g-harel/cards-amusing-humanity/README.md

 Each service's directory contains a `Dockerfile` which describes how the source code is packaged.
 Each directory also contains a kubernetes manifest (`manifest.yaml`) to configure how the image is deployed and what external services it needs (ex. database).

 Running the entire application requires a kube config pointing to an existing cluster.
 [Minikube](https://github.com/kubernetes/minikube) is a good option for running a single node cluster locally.
 The application can then be deployed using [Skaffold](https://github.com/GoogleContainerTools/skaffold) (`skaffold dev`).
 This will build the required images and apply each service's manifest as described [here](./skaffold.yaml).
+When using minikube, you can use `minikube service website` to open the website in your default browser.

 ## Services